olssonr/cordova-plugins/README.md

 ### plugins.verify

 Checks if the plugins in plugins.json are installed using `cordova plugin ls`.
-Throws an exception is a plugin is missing.
+Throws an exception if a plugin is missing.

 ```js
 var plugins = require('cordova-plugins');